adaltas/node-nikita/packages/tools/src/sysctl.coffee.md

       # Merge user properties
       final = {}
       @call (_, callback) ->
-        final[k] = v for k, v of current if options.merge status = false
+        final[k] = v for k, v of current if config.merge status = false
-        for key, value of options.properties
+        for key, value of config.properties
           continue unless value?
           value = "#{value}" if typeof value is 'number' continue if current[key] is value